 The Crimean War was one of the first to be widely photographed.
 The first as far as anybody with a degree knows was the Mexican American War.
 An anonymous artist took several daguerreotypes of US soldiers on campaign.
 Then a Hungarian with the per usual unpronounceable name of Carol Pop de Szathmari took over 200 images, now mostly lost, of the Russian Turkish conflict that lead up to the Crimean War.
 While searching around to see if I’d missed anything I found an interesting one called the American Commission, so here’s a brief adventure in Historyland about it.

 If the objective of the Delafield Commission was to take a look at the Crimean War then it was close to an abysmal failure.
-They arrived in Liverpool on 22 April and went straight to London, After 6 months of travel from London to Paris to Berlin (Were they met Lt Col Obrescoff) to St. Petersburg (Possibly where they got the picture taken) and Moscow back to Berlin and then to Vienna and Constantinople, chasing official permission to go to Sevastopol, they finally managed to get passage to Balaclava and arrived on the 8th of October, during this time they had met Queen Victoria, Napoleon III, Mustapha Pasha, and Tsar Alexander II and achieved nothing but “Humbug” to quote a word McClellan used, except to almost completely convert them from focusing on the French, to centring on the superiority of the Russian’s.
-The war was all but over and the delegation worked feverishly to make up for lost time gathering data on artillery, supplies, medical facilities and equipment.
+They arrived in Liverpool on 22 April and went straight to London.
+After 6 months of travel from London to Paris to Berlin (Were they met Lt Col Obrescoff) to St. Petersburg (Possibly where they got the picture taken) and Moscow, back to Berlin and then to Vienna and Constantinople, chasing official permission to go to Sevastopol, they finally managed to get passage to Balaclava and arrived on the 8th of October.
+During this time they had met Queen Victoria, Napoleon III, Mustapha Pasha, and the Tsar but had achieved nothing but “Humbug”, to quote a word McClellan used, except to almost completely convert them from focusing on the French, to centring on the superiority of the Russian’s.
+The war was all but over when they arrived and the delegation worked feverishly to make up for lost time gathering data on artillery, supplies, medical facilities and equipment.
 Major Mordecai got to see the advances in nursing first hand when he succumbed to Diarrhoea and was tended by Florence Nightingale.
 The Commission arrived back in America on the 29th of April 1856 having travelled almost 20,000 miles in over a year.

 I might go a little more in depth some other time, this was really just a summary to go with the picture.
 So for now thanks for reading, I’ll see you again for another Adventure in Historyland.